 Michael Friedl is a 7th degree black belt in Aikido.
 He has also studied Shorei/Kempo Karate and Tai Chi.
-Friedl Sensei began his Aikido training in 1972 under Clyde Takeguchi Sensei in Madison, Wisconsin.
-Friedl Sensei became a live-in student (also known as a uchi deshi) for Takeguchi Sensei from 1975-1977 in Charleston, South Carolina.
-In 1978 Friedl Sensei established a dojo in Burlington, Vermont.
-He relocated to Ashland, Oregon in 1979 and started a small club.
-Friedl Sensei affiliated with Frank Doran Sensei in 1979 and has been a student of Doran Sensei since that time.
-Friedl Sensei was uchi deshi for Saito Sensei in Iwama, Japan from 1981-1983.
-There he studied weapons intensely and the Iwama style of weapons remains a strong influence in his weapons style to this day.
-Friedl Sensei returned to Ashland in 1986 and started a dojo at the Ashland YMCA in 1987.
-In July of 1994 Aikido of Ashland opened it’s doors to dojo members.
-Friedl Sensei is a member of the Teaching Committee of the California Aikido Association.Â Aikido of Ashland is one of the dojo in Division 2 of the California Aikido Association (CAA).Â The CAA has a direct link to Hombu Dojo, the Aikido Headquarters in Tokyo, Japan and the Ueshiba Family.
+His Aikido training began in 1972 under Clyde Takeguchi Sensei in Madison, Wisconsin.
+From 1975-1977, he was a live-in student (also known as a uchi deshi) for Takeguchi Sensei in Charleston, South Carolina.
+In 1978 Friedl Sensei established a Dojo in Burlington, Vermont.
+He relocated to Ashland, Oregon in 1979 then started a small Aikido club there.
+Freidl Sensei became a direct student of Frank Doran Shihan in 1979 and has been a student of Doran Sensei since that time.

 About Aikido of Ashland Dojo